cheminfo/mass-fragmentation/README.md

 ### <ins>candidatesFragmentation</ins>

-This function performs the in-silico fragmentation (and accounts for neutral losses) of a given structure and returns the fragments which match the experimental spectrum and the bond contribution.
+This function performs the in-silico fragmentation (and accounts for neutral losses) of a given structure and returns the fragments which match the experimental spectrum along with the bond contributions and the bond hose codes.
 The worflow of this function in shown in [Worflow](#workflow) section.

 ```js
 import { candidatesFragmentation } from 'mass-fragmentation';